Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

  ## Limitations

+Several limitations should be considered when interpreting the results:

-- This is an **educational version** of the original dataset.
+- The project uses an educational version of the original dataset.
-- The analysis is based on **reported incidents**, which may not fully reflect actual crime occurrence.
+- The analysis is based on **reported incidents**, which may not fully represent all crime that occurred.
+- Crime counts are not adjusted for differences in population across geographic or demographic groups.
-- Some demographic comparisons may be affected by **population distribution** and **reporting behavior**.
+- Some demographic comparisons may be influenced by population distribution and reporting behavior.
 - Variables such as `weapon_desc`, `vict_sex`, and `vict_descent` required data quality handling and should be interpreted carefully.
+- The analysis identifies associations and descriptive patterns; it does not establish causal relationships.

 ---